vgorloff/mc-blog/blog-posts/swiftui-previews-in-modular-app-with-frameworks/index.md

 ---
+published: false
+title: "SwiftUI previews in Modular app with frameworks"
+cover_image:
-title: SwiftUI previews in Modular app with frameworks
+description: "Explains how to use SwiftUI previews in Modular app with frameworks"
-date: 2019-10-28
+tags: swift, android
+series:
+canonical_url:
 ---

 Say you have a modular [iOS application](https://github.com/vgorloff/mc-blog-swiftui-previews-in-modular-app-with-frameworks) which uses iOS frameworks for code separation.
 Say you also have a legacy UI made in `Xib` files or `Storyboards`, or views written in code.
 How to get all these types of UI working in SwiftUI previews in Xcode?